appazur/django_stripe_payment_form/README.md

 # Stripe Payment Form for Django Projects

-This project provides an app for adding a simple payment form to a Django project.
+This Stripe Payment Form demo project includes a reusable app for adding a simple payment form to your Django projects.
 Most [Stripe Checkout](https://stripe.com) documentation assumes you are going to attempt something more ambitious, with Products, Customers, webhooks, etc.
 This project, on the other hand, is just a simple form that allows the user to enter an invoice number and payment amount, and then proceed to make a credit or debit card payment.